contigen/aware/README.md

 ## Features

-- Input handling for text and images with drag-and-drop, click-to-upload, copy-and-paste via the Clipboard API.
+- Input handling for text and images with drag-and-drop, click-to-upload, copy-and-paste images via the Clipboard API to eliminate friction in the user experience.
 - Text & image analysis capabilities for both quick and in-depth analysis interfaces using Gemini AI via the Vercel AI SDK.
 - Speech-to-text in the indepth-analysis chat UI to improve UX & accessibility.
 - Text-to-speech to read analysis results.
-- Print analysis result using the `react-to-print` library.
+- Print analysis result to create awareness for other users.
+- Scam awareness exercise to improve scam detection & recognition skills

 ## What I learned